Featured across national news and media

 State and municipal taxes, the Illinois Renewable Portfolio Standard charge, and other regulatory assessments.

+Base is Illinois’s only Alternative Retail Electric Supplier (ARES) that provides members with a home backup battery system — at little cost.
 Unlike traditional energy suppliers, Base makes money by using your battery to help stabilize the grid during peak demand.
-This lets Base offer energy rates at least 15% below ComEd's price to compare — not by cutting corners, but by earning revenue from grid services rather than from you.
+This lets Base offer energy rates at least 15% below ComEd’s price to compare — not by cutting corners, but by earning revenue from grid services rather than from you.

-What you get as a Base member:
+What you get as a Base member

 Your rate commitment is built into your Energy Service Agreement when you join Base.
 Base earns revenue by providing grid-balancing services through your battery, so your rate stays competitive without the need to profit from your energy usage.

-Base Retail LLC (an affiliate of Base Power) supplies your electricity as an Alternative Retail Energy Supplier (ARES), with ComEd maintaining distribution and emergency management responsibility.
-Your energy rate is indexed to be at least 15% below ComEd's price to compare.
-ComEd publishes their price to compare periodically, and Base's rate adjusts accordingly.
+Base Retail LLC (an affiliate of Base Power) supplies your electricity as an Alternative Retail Electric Supplier (ARES), with ComEd maintaining distribution and emergency management responsibility.
+Your energy rate is indexed to be at least 15% below ComEd’s price to compare.
+ComEd publishes their price to compare periodically, and Base’s rate adjusts accordingly.

 Your energy supply charges appear on your monthly ComEd bill — not as a separate Base invoice.
 You pay ComEd directly for your energy.